DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

-\textit{1) The Impact of First-View Camera Input.} In this variant, the Dynamic Pathway uses BEV observations instead of front-view camera images to compute dynamic rewards (Eq.~(\ref{eq6})).
-Training performance degrades moderately (RC: $4.61{\to}3.45$, CR: $12.6\%{\to}21.8\%$), and testing shows reduced success rates (SR: $60\%{\to}43\%$, AC: $0.17{\to}0.35$).
-While BEV representations excel at spatial relationships, they lack the depth cues and perspective context necessary for interpreting pedestrian intent and vehicle motion dynamics, causing the LVLM to generate less precise risk descriptions (e.g., ``A person-shaped object is detected'' instead of ``A pedestrian is crossing the road ahead'').
-Notably, this variant still outperforms the w/o Reward Synthesis baseline (SR: $43\%$ vs.\ $40\%$), confirming that the remaining components provide robustness even when one modality is degraded.
+In this variant, the Dynamic Pathway computes dynamic rewards from BEV observations rather than front-view camera images (Eq.~(\ref{eq6})).
+Performance degrades moderately, with RC decreasing from $0.57$ to $0.42$, SR declining from $57\%$ to $43\%$, and AC rising from $0.20$ to $0.31$.
+Although BEV representations capture spatial relationships effectively, they lack the depth cues and perspective context required to interpret pedestrian intent and vehicle motion dynamics, which leads the LVLM to select less informative items from the reference vocabulary (\ref{appendices6}) (e.g., the static ``A pedestrian is directly ahead on the road'' rather than the motion-aware ``A pedestrian is crossing the road ahead'').
+Notably, this variant still outperforms the w/o Reward Synthesis baseline (SR: $43\%$ vs.\ $40\%$), indicating that the remaining components preserve robustness even when a single modality is degraded.